-(This event is free and open to all, including non-members)
+This presentation is open to all, including non-members.

 Registration Fee: None